 Some people with gender dysphoria decide they want to live according to the gender they identify with, rather than their sex.
 These people are commonly known as transgender, or trans.

-In recent years, the way we think of gender has changed.
-But not everyone's attitudes have evolved with it.
 A recent report by the charity Stonewall Cymru found that 44% of trans people avoid certain streets because they don't feel safe, while half say they've hidden their identity at work for fear of discrimination.

 Jamie Morse, 20, has been living as a woman for six months.
 She says life as a student in Cardiff is easier than at home in Pembrokeshire, where she says she can “only be trans in the house”.